The Jane Fonda Climate PAC Is Working to Keep Fossil Fuel-Funded Candidates Out of Office

 In 2019, Jane Fonda moved to Washington, D.C. and founded her grassroots climate change movement, Fire Drill Fridays, in which she and fellow climate activists protested politicians who were guilty of climate inaction.

-Now, three years later, the iconic actress has moved onto a new venture in the realm of political climate action: Jane Fonda Climate PAC.
+Three years later, in March 2022, the iconic actress moved onto a new venture in the realm of political climate action: Jane Fonda Climate PAC.

-“We have one goal: do whatever it takes to defeat the political allies of the fossil fuel industry, no matter which side of the aisle they’re on,” Fonda stated in a video announcing the new PAC.
+“We have one goal: do whatever it takes to defeat the political allies of the fossil fuel industry, no matter which side of the aisle they’re on,” Fonda stated in a video announcing the PAC at the time.

 Keep reading to learn more about Jane Fonda Climate PAC, how Fonda hopes this project will help protect the climate, and how you can show your support.